plainionist/plainionist.github.io/_drafts/clean-arch.md

 # Interface Adapters

-## How to interact with controller/presenter?

-- request/response model

-- picture shows it clearly
-  - from controller to usecase
-  - from presenter to usecase
-  - all dependencies towards usecase! ==> Dependency Inversion
-- if the usecase would have to "call" the presenter define e.g. an interface on usecase level most convenient for the usecase. this can be implemented by presenter. so we can "notify" the presenter
-- in asp.net controller and presenter are the same class?

-page 207

 ## What is the role of the presenter then?

 ideally a presenter is converting data only.
 It converts data which is most convenient for one layer into data which is most convenient for the other layer.